Securities regulator FINRA lost $84 million in 2011

 “Better people don’t come with less money,” said Sobel, adding that Ketchum makes less than such predecessors as Schapiro and Frank Zarb.
 “FINRA does a government job, but it is not the government,” Sobel said.

-Reporting By Jed Horowitz and Suzanne Barlyn; Additional reporting by Margaret Chadbourn; Editing by John Wallace and Tim Dobbyn
+Reporting By Jed Horowitz and Suzanne Barlyn; Additional reporting by Margaret Chadbourn; Editing by John Wallace, Tim Dobbyn and Richard Chang